beardhatcode/savina-implementaions/pony/Dining_Ponies.md

       _sticks.push( Stick(i) )
     end
 ```
 There are two messages the table actor accepts: `takeStick` and `realeaseStick`.
 They are both implemented as a behaviour in Pony.
-These behaviours are not the same as behaviours in other actor based languages.
+These behaviours are different from the notion of behaviours in other actor based languages in which they are used as a synchronisation mechanism.

 For the first behaviour, we get a request for a certain stick and who to give it to.
 Because the sticks in our array are `iso` we cannot just take a stick with `_sticks(num)` and send it back to the philosopher as this would create a new alias.
 To solve this we perform a destructive read, using `update`.
 The return type of `Array.update` is a `(Stick iso|None)^`.
 This is an ephemeral type, which means that there are no aliases to the returned value.
 This means we can send it back to the philosopher.